Territorial Defence Forces (Ukraine): History

-In 2014 the Armed Forces of Ukraine suffered a series of humiliating defeats; the Annexation of Crimea by Russia led to the takeover of the peninsula as most of the military either surrendered without resistance or defected to Russia.
+In 2014 the Armed Forces of Ukraine suffered a series of military defeats; the Annexation of Crimea by Russia led to the takeover of the peninsula as most of the military either surrendered without resistance or defected to Russia.
 While in the initial stages war in Donbas, the Ukrainian military had a number of setbacks and defeats against the pro-Russian separatist forces, as they were ill-prepared, ill-equipped, lacking in professionalism, morale, fighting spirit and with severe incompetence in the high command.

 As the Donbas situation deteriorated, many civilians started to form volunteer militias and paramilitary groups to fight the separatists, known as the "Volunteer Battalions".
 The Ministry of Defence of Ukraine started to organize and mobilize some of these units under their command as the Territorial Defence Battalions.
 The Territorial Defense Battalions and other Volunteer Battalions were credited with having held the line against separatist forces and allowing the Ukrainian military to reorganize and mobilize.

 In late 2014 the system of territorial defense of Ukraine changed.
 Territorial defense battalions were reorganized and transferred to the mechanized infantry brigade of the Army.
 To replace them, a new structure of the territorial defense forces of the Armed Forces was gradually introduced.

 The example of Ukrainian Forces was later used by Poland to build its own armed forces, which from 2015 and on implemented a similar practice.

 On 25 May 2021, President Volodymyr Zelensky introduced a law to the Verkhovna Rada (Ukraine's national parliament) "on the basis of national resistance" that proposed to increase the number of the territorial forces by 11,000 servicemen.
 The old Territorial Defence units would be now organized under the new Territorial Defense Forces as a standalone branch of the Armed Forces.
 Veterans of the Donbas war from the Armed Forces of Ukraine, National Guard of Ukraine and other paramilitary forces involved in the conflict would provide a backbone to train and lead the mobilized volunteers.
 On 16 July 2021 parliament approved this bill, and on 29 July 2021 Zelensky signed the law.
 On 1 January 2022, the Territorial Defence Forces were officially activated.
 The creation of the branch coincided with the Russian military build-up which had been ongoing since 2021.